 You should continue eating healthy and exercising regularly.
 A strong, healthy body is one with the best chance of reducing the risks of surgery and ensuring a good long-term outcome.
 Consider increasing your intake of protein before your surgery, as protein provides the building blocks of blood, muscle, skin, and other crucial components of your body.
 Increasing your protein intake before surgery can help boost your immune system.
 A multi-vitamin and iron supplement is also helpful in preparation for your surgery.

-The specific procedures involved in your Mommy Makeover will depend on exactly what you want and need.
+The specific procedures involved in your Mommy Makeover procedure will depend on exactly what you want and need for your recovery from Mommy Makeover.
 Most mommy makeovers can be done on an outpatient basis, but you will be under general anesthesia, so someone will need to drive you home after your surgery and take care of you during the recovery period.

 Dr. Schulman and our staff will provide you with very detailed post-operative instructions and you should be sure to follow them closely, but here are a few surgical recovery tips that we’ve found helpful for many of our Mommy Makeover patients:

-- If you have a tummy tuck, you will not be able to lift anything heavy so that you do not strain your abdominal muscles.
+- If you have a tummy tuck surgery, you will not be able to lift anything heavy so that you do not strain your abdominal muscles.
 For many moms, this means they will not be able to care for their young children so you will need to make appropriate arrangements.

 - Give your body time.
-Some of the results of a mommy makeover are immediately evident, as in the case of breast augmentation.
-But full recovery and total effectiveness may not be apparent for months, and even up to a full year..
+Some mommy makeover results are immediately evident, as in the case of breast augmentation.
+But full recovery and total effectiveness may not be apparent for months, and even up to a full year.

 - Drink plenty of water and avoid coffee, tea, and soda.

-- Do not smoke or vape, as consuming nicotine can constrict your blood vessels, which will interfere with wound healing, increasing your risk for infection and delayed healing.
+- Do not smoke or vape, as consuming nicotine can constrict your blood vessels, which will interfere with wound healing, increasing your risk for infection and delayed mommy makeover scars healing.